vladislav-karamfilov/MoreDotNet/README.md

 NOTE: The package is still under development and some bugs may exist!

-You can install this library using NuGet into your project:
+You can install the library using NuGet into your project:

 ```
 Install-Package MoreDotNet